By Emma Marshall (updated January 2023)

 Chill out (and warm up!) in a thermal spa bath

-For me, there’s nothing better on a cold winter day than the opportunity to immerse yourself in a warm and relaxing thermal spa.
+For me, there’s nothing better on a cold winter day than the opportunity to immerse yourself in warm and relaxing thermal baths.

-You can do this at the Thermaldbad and Spa, situated on the renovated site of Zurich’s old Hürlimann brewery.
+One of the best places to do this is at the Thermaldbad and Spa, situated on the renovated site of Zurich’s old Hürlimann brewery.
 This city landmark produced the wonderfully named Santa Claus or Samichlaus beer.

-As well as a fabulous rooftop thermal pool, the spa offers a breadth of experiences, not least an unmissable opportunity to bathe outside on a cold winter day.
+As well as a fabulous rooftop thermal pool with panoramic views of the city, the spa offers a breadth of experiences, not least an unmissable opportunity to bathe outside on a cold winter day.

-The spa is a short distance from the main sights, and therefore is perfect for a short visit.
+The spa is a short distance from the main sights, and is therefore a great place for a short visit.
 You can easily reach it by public transport.
 From Enge station it’s only a five-minute walk.

 Sample the mouthwateringly delicious Swiss food